ChenJunren-Lab/TinyU-Net/README.md

 Official implementation of the `MICCAI 2024` paper "[TinyU-Net: Lighter yet Better U-Net with Cascaded Multi-Receptive Fields](https://)".

-TinyU-Net was early accepted with a score of 5/5/5 (max sore 6/6/6).
-This paper has been invited for an `ORAL` presentation in addition to POSTER presentation.
+🔥 This paper has been invited for an `ORAL` presentation in addition to POSTER presentation.

 ## Data
 - [ISIC2018](https://challenge.isic-archive.com/data/#2018).
 The ISIC2018 dataset consists of images with skin disease lesions (2594 training images, 100 validation images, and 1000 test images).